-A JISA - like a standard ISA – is effectively a tax-efficient wrapper allowing you to invest up to £4,368 in 2019-20, either in cash or stocks and shares.
-This allowance is on top of your regular ISA-savings allowance (£20,000).
-Remember, there is no capital gains tax (CGT) to pay on investment gains, and investment within this wrapper can grow in a tax-efficient environment.
+A JISA - like a standard ISA – is effectively a tax-efficient wrapper allowing you to invest up to £9,000 in 2022-23, either in cash or stocks and shares.
+This allowance is on top of your regular ISA savings allowance (£20,000).
+Remember, there is no capital gains tax (CGT) to pay on investment gains, and investment within the ISA wrapper can grow in a tax-efficient environment..

 When can my child access their JISA?